open-keychain/open-keychain.github.io/help/index.md

 Ideally, put the key on an sd card, import, then erase from the sd card.
 If your mobile does not have an sd card reader, read on.

-Our recommended method is to transfer the "through the cloud", but with a super-safe passphrase.
-Your key is _encrypted with its passphrase_, so if your passphrase is equally difficult to guess as your key, an attacker will not gain anything from your exported key file.
+Our recommended method is to transfer the exported key "through the cloud", but with a super-safe passphrase.
+Your key is _encrypted with its passphrase_, so if your passphrase is equally difficult to guess as your key, an attacker will gain no useful information from your exported key file.

- - Make up a long and complex passphrase.
+ 1. Make up a long and complex passphrase.
 It should be at least 20 characters (more is better, although more than 50 is overkill), with varying capitalization, many special characters and no words from the dictionary.
 You can write it down, but you should destroy the note afterwards, and make sure it is never transferred over the internet!
- - Change the passphrase of your key to that one, and export it
+ 2. Change the passphrase of your key to that one, and export it
- - Transfer the key file to your mobile by whatever way is most convenient to you (Mail to yourself, PushBullet, Dropbox, ...)
+ 3. Transfer the key file to your mobile by whatever way is most convenient to you (Mail to yourself, PushBullet, Dropbox, ...)
- - Import the key with OpenKeychain, then delete the file from your storage
+ 4. Import the key with OpenKeychain, then delete the file from your storage.
- - Change the passphrase to an easier one which is still safe but reasonable to type.
+ 5. Change the passphrase to an easier one which is still safe, but more reasonable to type.

 ## Why is OpenKeychain's database not password protected?